ShenZhouHong/radiography-ai-project/dataset/README.md

 * `ds_valid/`
 * `ds_test/`

+These datasets are built using the `build-tfdataset.ipynb` Jupyter notebook.

 ### Features

 Within the `tf.data.Dataset` objects (i.e. the `ds_*` directories), features are image tensors of shape `(299, 299, 3)`.
+The raw image files are located within `raw_images`, with a manifest of filenames available at `filenames.csv`.

-Further information to be added.
+Further information to be added once radiographs are cleared for release.

 ### Labels

 Within the `tf.data.Dataset` objects (i.e. the `ds_*` directories), labels are available as one-hot encoded `tf.Tensor` objects of shape `(18,)`.

-Additionally, the labels are also available as separate one-hot and categorical encoded Pandas dataframes, exported as `.csv` files.
+Additionally, the labels are also available as separate one-hot encoded Pandas dataframes, exported both as Python pickles and as `.csv` files.

 * `df_labels-onehot.csv`
-* `df_labels-categorical.csv`
+* `df_labels-onehot.pickle`

-Further information to be added.

 ## Dataset Manifest